SumoLogic/sumologic-documentation/docs/alerts/monitors/settings.md

   * **Subscribe**
   * **Copy Link**.<br/><img src={useBaseUrl('img/monitors/monitor-actions.png')} alt="monitor more actions" width="400"/>

-## Monitor tags
+## Tags

 Adding a **Tag** to a Monitor can help you categorize, search, filter, and correlate them with other data.
 These tags are key/value pairs that allow you to apply additional metadata to your Monitors beyond their name and description.
-[Learn more here](#slo-tags-and-filters).

-will work the same way as SLOs except for one difference: during tags creation, you will be able to see tag suggestions (both keys and values) from other domains as well.
-This means that during tag create/edit in SLOs suggestions from monitor tags will be visible as well and vice versa.

-For example, you might find it useful to add `team=alerting` in monitor this tag key (`team`) and value (`alerting`) will be visible to the user in the suggestions while creating/editing tags for an SLO.
-During filtering by tags only, tags for that domain will be visible in the suggestions i.e., only tags attached to monitors will be visible in the monitor.
+Example tag: `team=alerting`, where key is `team` and value is `alerting`.

 :::note Limitations
 - Tag keys cannot start with the prefixes `sumo.` or `_`